conan-io/conan-center-index/docs/packaging_policy.md

 - If library sources cannot be downloaded from their official origin or cannot be consumed directly due to their format, an issue should be opened in order to discuss alternative solutions.

-- Library sources that are no publicly available will not be allowed in this repository even if the license allows their redistribution.
+- Library sources that are not publicly available will not be allowed in this repository even if the license allows their redistribution.

 - In the remote case of having to package precompiled libraries, those should come from official sources like release/download webpages.